UweTrottmann/trakt-java/README.md

 Dependencies
 ------------

-The released jar is built without dependencies, add these yourself as you see fit.
+The [released jar][4] is built without dependencies, add these yourself as you see fit.
 For example in a gradle.build file:
 ```
 compile 'com.squareup.okhttp:okhttp:1.2.1' // not mandatory, but greatly recommended